zettajs/zettajs.github.io/projects/_posts/2014-10-13-Hello-World.md

 3. Dig deeper into our docs to get details about [Device Queries](/docs/queries.html.html), the [Zetta app server variable](/docs/server.html), [Streams](/docs/streams.html), and [State Machines](/docs/state_machines.html).

-## Load your app when zetta runs
+## Load your app when Zetta runs

 After you're done writing your app, you need to make sure it's included in your server file.

 1. Open `server.js`
 2. Import your app with another `require()` statement
 3. include it in the init chain with another `.use()` statement.
-4. Your `server.js` should to match the following code:
+4. Your `server.js` file should now match the following code:

 ```javascript
 var zetta = require('zetta');